-As a general rule of thumb, prices rise as you head east.
+As a general rule, prices rise as you head east.
 Cape Cod has among the priciest housing markets in the country.
 Boston and its suburbs are also relatively expensive.
 Home prices in the western half of the state are not as high.

 What is the Massachusetts Circuit Breaker Credit?

 First, the claimant must be at least 65 years old.
-Next, the claimant must own and occupy his or her home.
-Also, the claimant must have total income under $56,000 as a single filers, $70,000 as a head of household or $84,000 for joint filers.
-Lastly, the assessed value (as of January 1, 2014) of the home must be no more than $691,000.
+Next, the claimant must own his or her home and occupy it as a primary residence.
+Also, the claimant must have total income under $57,000 as a single filer, $72,000 as a head of household or $86,000 if filing jointly.
+(You are not eligible for the credit if you file as married filing separately.)
+Lastly, the assessed value (as of January 1, 2018) of the home must be no more than $747,000.

 How high are sales taxes in Massachusetts?